 ||Under common law, children that are born to legally invalid marriages and marriages that are civilly annulled are considered invalid.

 Note: State laws are constantly changing.
 While we make every effort to keep these pages up-to-date, you may also want to contact a Minnesota family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Same-Sex Marriage in Minnesota

 In 2013, Minnesota legalized same-sex marriages.
 In 2015, the U.S. Supreme Court also found that state bans on same-sex marriage were unconstitutional.
 The U.S. Supreme Court did so with its decision in a case called Obergefell v.
 Hodges.

 Research the Law

-- Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.
+- At Official State Codes, you'll find links to the official online statutes (laws) in all 50 states and the District of Columbia.

-Minnesota Annulment and Prohibited Marriage Laws: Related Resources
+Civil Annulments and Prohibited Marriages: Related Resources

 Next Steps: Get in Touch with a Family Law Attorney in Minnesota

 Getting a civil annulment or realizing you might be in a prohibited marriage can be difficult, legally and personally.
 If you have questions about Minnesota civil annulments and prohibited marriages or just want to learn more about these laws or other laws relating to marriage, you should contact a family law attorney near you.